Linguistics 0001 Lecture 5 A philosophical perspective

 However, in studying the connections of language to the world -- the connection to physical acts of speaking (phonetics), or the connection to "meanings" (semantics and pragmatics), or the connection to social situations (sociolinguistics) -- things are different.
 We'll still talk about linguistic forms and their interpretation or their distribution.
 However, the connections to the communicative process may now be an essential part of the discussion, and these connections are at least as intricate and curious as language itself is.

-the connections between language and the world.
-A good deal of interesting
+question of the connections between language and the world.
+A good

 In a chapter entitled "Meaning and Truth," from his 1971 book Logico-linguistic papers, the philosopher P.F.
 Strawson writes: